 💡 Listen to how Brooklyn Bicycle Company uses feedback to continue refining their products.

-When Dave Linton dreamt up the idea for his bag business, Madlug, he had a budget of £500 (~$700 USD) and no background in business.
+When Dave Linton dreamt up the idea for his bag business, Madlug, he had a budget of £500 (about $700) and no background in business.
 Being from a small town in Northern Ireland that was known for its love of a thrifty discount deal, his friends didn’t think a bag business was a good idea.

-And so Dave played the long game.
-It took him a while to get cash flow management under control, but it was eventually worth it, as that £500 (~$700 USD) investment turned into £500,000 (~$700,000 USD) in revenue six years later.
+And so, Dave played the long game.
+It took him a while to get cash flow management under control, but it was eventually worth it, as that £500 investment turned into £500,000 in revenue six years later.
 But he remembers many dull, sad, and scary moments that made it hard to keep going.
-At one point, he found his business stagnating at a few hundred dollars per month, leaving him helpless and lonely.
+At one point, he found his business cash flow stagnating at a few hundred dollars per month, leaving him helpless and lonely.
 As a solopreneur surrounded by people who didn’t share his entrepreneurial mindset, he found he had no one to turn to; no business partners or trusted mentors to run ideas or big decisions by.
 The entrepreneurs’ struggle was very real.

 How to combat loneliness

-Working in isolation can easily become an entrepreneur’s norm.
-Technology means you can run your business without ever leaving your desk or even changing out of your sweatpants.
+Working in isolation, can easily become an entrepreneur’s norm.
+Technology means you can run your entrepreneurial venture without ever leaving your desk or even changing out of your sweatpants.
 And many entrepreneurs don’t know where to turn to for support (especially solopreneurs like Dave), so they either forge on without a professional network to lean on, or have to build a network while they also build their business.

 👀 See how the founder of B. Side Swimwear built an advisory board to fill in the gaps of her experience as an entrepreneur.